Vevida/vevida-optimizer/readme.txt

 = How can I optimize my database tables =

 Go to Tools -> Convert DB tables.
-This will launch the utility that converts myISAM tables to InnoDB.
+This will launch the utility that converts MyISAM tables to InnoDB.

 = Why would I convert my database tables? =

-Many older versions of mySQL used myISAM tables by default.
-Nowadays InnoDB is used by recent versions of mySQL, and this is a much faster format.
-If you have created your WordPress site in the past on previous versions of mySQL, chances are that you still use myISAM.
+Many older versions of MySQL used MyISAM tables by default.
+Nowadays InnoDB is used by recent versions of MySQL, and this is a much faster format.
+If you have created your WordPress site in the past on previous versions of MySQL, chances are that you still use MyISAM.

 = Can I use this plugin on hosting platforms other than at vevida.com? =